CARTAvis/manual_source/source/fundamental_ideas.rst

            style="width:100%;height:auto;">
    </a>

 The main browser window consists of a set of docked widgets.
 Multiple docked widgets can be stacked and share the same space.
 In this case, inactive widgets are displayed as tabs.
-For example, the above figure shows five docked widgets in the main browser window.
+For example, the figure above shows five docked widgets in the main browser window.
 Among them, two docked widgets share the same space as tabs (render configuration and region list) in the bottom-left part of the GUI.
-A docked widget (i.e., a tab) may be detached to become a floating widget by clicking the "pin" button at the top-right corner of the widget.
+A docked widget (i.e., a tab) may be detached to become a floating widget by clicking the "pin" button at the top-right corner of the widget (widget control buttons).
 The GUI layout is highly configurable via mouse and is reusable.
 Please refer to the section :ref:`layoutConfiguration` for details.

 The menu bar provides control options, such as image input/output, launching widgets, getting help, etc. The widget bar provides widgets to view or analyze images.
 The dialog bar provides dialogs for configurations.
 The region bar provides shortcut buttons for creating regions of interest or image annotation objects in the Image Viewer.